 No contingency anywhere in the universe; no indifference; no liberty.
 While we act, we are, at the same time, acted upon.
 The ultimate Author of all our volitions is the Creator of the world, who first bestowed motion on this immense machine, and placed all beings in that particular position, whence every subsequent event, by an inevitable necessity, must result.
 Human actions, therefore, either can have no moral turpitude at all, as proceeding from so good a cause; or if they have any turpitude, they must involve our Creator in the same guilt, while he is acknowledged to be their ultimate cause and author.
 (David Hume, 1737)

-Introduction: Free Will Vs Determinism - Summary of Limited Free Will in a Necessarily Connected Universe - Philosophy Quotes on Free Will & Determinism - Links / Free Will, Determinism - Top of Page
+Limited Free Will & Determinism in a Necessarily Connected Universe - Philosophy Quotes on Free Will & Determinism - Links / Free Will, Determinism - Top of Page

 Free Will and Determinism - Philosophy of Free Living Will - Limited Free Will in a Necessarily Connected (Logical) Universe - Sir Isaac Newton - Newtons Mechanics Links: Free Will, Determinism, Chance, Causation, Necessary Connection